 During this seasonal node one traditional recommendation is to guard the Lungs, and in particular the Lung Yin.
 Autumn is the season associated with the Metal Phase and therefore the Lung.
 Furthermore, Autumn is associated with environmental dryness so protecting the Yin fluids of the Lung is important.
 Some of the foods that protect the Lung Yin are milk, peaches, pears, apples, soymilk, glutinous rice, sesame seeds, and honey.
 Those who are adventurous can cook rice congee using white wood ear mushrooms.

 Another method for helping the Lungs is acupressure at Chi Ze LU-5 (尺澤穴).
-Located at the inside of the elbow (see diagram) this point regulates Lung function and treats conditions such as cough, wheezing, asthma, the common cold and seasonal allergies.
+This point regulates Lung function and treats conditions such as cough, wheezing, asthma, the common cold and seasonal allergies.
 It is also the Water point on the Lung channel meaning that it is appropriate for both the season (Autumn relates to the Lung) and the Lunar Month (the eighth Lunar Month relates to the Kidney channel, which is the Water phase).

 In addition to environmental dryness, this time of year sees temperatures dropping.
 Therefore, while we focus on protecting the Lung we should also be cautious about cold exposure.
 People who are cold and fatigued in general should focus on warming and supplementing the body this time of year.
 Wearing adequate clothing is an important part of this strategy.
 Additionally certain warming and supplementing Chinese herbs can be consumed as functional foods.
 For example, one traditional recipe for the Autumn Equinox Seasonal Node is Angelica and Codonopsis Lamb Soup.
 To make this, take 1lb organic lamb meat and cook in an appropriate amount of water with 10g Chinese Angelica (Dang Gui 當歸), 10g Codonopsis (Dang Shen 黨參), 30g Angelica Dahurica (Huang Qi 黃耆), 10g fresh ginger, and salt and pepper to taste.
 Other in season vegetables can also be added as desired.
 This recipe warms the Kidneys, supplements the Yang, quickens Blood and moves Qi.